"If you love something, let it go..."

 Again, I’m not sure why I’m sharing this right now.
 I guess my sense of appreciation and love for Drew have just deepened indescribably since being away.
 I am absolutely awed by his sense of balance and peace.
 I don’t know if Drew is the most confident person in the world, but he certainly seems to be.
 He lets me be out in the world, far, far away, and he loves me anyway.
 I was having lunch with one of our good friends at the very beginning of this trip.
 We were sitting on a beach in Thailand, and I was telling her how gracious and kind Drew had been about me going.
 I told her that it blew my mind that he could support me so completely in what is sometimes a difficult situation.
 He was allowing me to travel, on the other side of the world, even though it meant we would be apart.
 And he was giving me every tool to do this successfully- love, avid curiosity, dependable support- because he knew it would make my experience all the more positive.
 Our friend nodded her head all the way through, and then she said the words that I had been thinking all along.
 “It sounds like true love.”

 It is true love.
 Letting someone go, not knowing what the outcome will be, is a selfless thing to do.
 And in our case, it was also the best thing he could have done.
 There was no crying, there was no fighting, there was no messy break-up.
-There was just a letting go, and a great fondness, and now, a blossoming love.
+There was just a letting go, and a great fondness.
+And now, a blossoming love.
 There is a quote- “If you love something, let it go.
 If it comes back, it’s yours forever.”
 That quote struck me the first time I heard it, because I knew it was true.
 Drew let me go, has let me go many times, and my love for him has only deepened.
 My desire to find him again only grows stronger.

 Years ago, he and I went camping in Leavenworth.
 We weren’t “together” that day, but we were falling for each other again.
 We sat on a rock, lodged between the flowing river and the gleaming sand bank.
 The sun was perfectly warm on our shoulders, and mothers and children played in the water.
 We drank cold beers, and our noses turned pink in the sun.
 Then we went to the bridge and jumped off.
 This is one of my favorite memories of Drew.
 I don’t like to box people in when I describe them, so when I say that Drew reminds me of that rock, I don’t mean that he is only solid.
-He is free, he is wild, he is a dreamer.
-But there is something inherently grounded in him, that I think many people respond to.
+He is also free, he is wild, he is a dreamer.
+But there is something inherently grounded in him.
 He feels safe.
 He is the guy you call in an emergency.
 He will not lose his head, he will not freak out.
 Wonderfully, I don’t think that I have ever seen Drew angry.

-One time, when we were probably nineteen and twenty, a homeless guy walked into the room just as dawn was breaking.
+One time, when we were probably nineteen and twenty, a homeless guy walked into the room where we slept just as dawn was breaking.
 I was dead asleep, but Drew shouted, leapt out of bed and threw the guy out.
 I think the bum was trying to steal his wallet.
 That was the closest I have ever seen Drew to getting angry, but even then, it wasn’t that.
 It was a quick response, the right thing to do.
 He’s not repressing anger, either, or fear.
 He just has a steady outlook on life, and he doesn’t get rattled easily.
 In my experience, Drew is like that black rock in Leavenworth, sitting in the sun.
 He watches life flow by like the river, always changing, always new, and he just sits back and enjoys living.
 Maybe that’s why he feels so warm to me- he just chills under the sun day after day ;)

 I feel blessed to be close to someone so warm.
 I feel like I have my own sunshine in my heart, beating in my blood, always steady.
 I know that if I need to go somewhere to cry, I have a big, strong chest to lie my head on.
 I know that if I want to laugh my head off and enjoy life, I have a friend to do it with.
 I know that if I ever need someone else’s love, I can go to Drew, and he will hold me and kiss me and prove to me again and again that life is right, that it is meant to be, that we have such wonderful reasons for living.
 I hope he’s not blushing too hard right now- I hope I haven’t said too much- I just wanted to share with you all what a special person you have in your presence, or in your memories, and I wanted to express a little, teeny bit of my own growing love for him ;)